benshimonz/V1/README.md

 - For each assignment to the '←' entity: _at_ is an optional attribute tag - equal to the number of relationships / paths that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
 - An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
 - A condition, an attribute tag, or both - must be presented

-L2C filters assignments to the '←' entity - to only those for which the number of relationships / paths that satisfy the pattern - satisfy the condition.

 _**Q71:** Any dragon that froze dragons more than 10 times (cumulatively)_